DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: Benefits of blockchain

-Explanation: Bitcoin has an immutable ledger , allows users ownership and is portable to carry.
+Explanation: Bitcoin has an immutable ledger, allows users ownership and is portable to carry.